athospy/CustomDrawerLayout/README.md

 CustomDrawerLayout
 ==================

-An android Navigation Drawer Layout that delegate gestures to your activity instead off eating it compleatly.
+An android Navigation Drawer Layout that delegate gestures to your activity instead of eating it completely.